etokiyra/bad_pass_gen_v2/README.md

 - If you use output from this tool as an actual password for an actual account and something bad happens as a result, that is entirely on you — the tool tells you exactly what it's doing, right here, in the source code, and in its own output.
 - The author assumes no liability for any use, misuse, account compromise, data loss, or bad life decisions resulting from running this software.

-If you need an actual secure password, use a real password manager with a real random generator (Bitwarden, 1Password, KeePassXC, or your OS's built-in generator).

 ## What it does

 1. Loads `rockyou.txt` (~14 million real leaked passwords)